 During the second year of the term, a Director plans the ELD Annual Banquet.
 Responsibilities include coordinating funding with the Chair of the Development Committee and appropriate sponsor representatives, selecting a venue, and overseeing all aspects of the event.
 In addition, the second year Director may be asked by the Chair of the Division and/or the Executive Committee to provide leadership for various other projects and initiatives.

 ELD Committees and Appointed Positions

-Unless otherwise specified, the following apply to all appointed positions (committee chairs, editors, Archivist, Webmaster, Voting Administrator):
+Unless otherwise specified, the following apply to all appointed positions (committee chairs, editors, delegates, archivist, web committee chair, voting administrator):

-- Appointments are made by the Executive Committee to a two-year term, renewable indefinitely.
+- Appointments are made by the Executive Committee to a two-year term, renewable indefinitely, unless otherwise specified.
 In the event that a committee chair must withdraw from being chair, the Executive Committee will appoint a replacement, for the remainder of the term.